Discovering your Cat Has a Bladder Stone

 The fastest way to resolve a bladder stone issue is to remove the stones surgically.
 To accomplish this, the cat is anesthetized and an incision made through the belly.
 The bladder is lifted into view, opened, and stones are removed.
 Cultures to rule out infection are obtained if not done previously.
 The bladder is closed in several layers.
 The belly is closed and the patient is awakened.
 Pain medication and antibiotics are routinely used after surgery.
 The patient usually remains hospitalized for a day or two to observe urination.
 The stones are sent to the lab for analysis.
 It is normal for some blood to be seen in the urine for several days after surgery.

-A less invasive method involves using a cystoscope, a long skinny instrument that remove stones from the bladder using a small basket-like retrieval accessory.
+A less invasive method involves using a cystoscope, a long skinny instrument that removes stones from the bladder using a small basket-like retrieval accessory.
 This can only be done with small stones and can only be done in female cats.
 For larger stones, laser lithotripsy can be used to break the stone into smaller pieces that can be removed or passed.
 Laser lithotripsy requires the cystoscope laser to be in contact with the stone so, again, the cat must be female; the male cat's urethra is too small for a cystoscope.

 This technique can work if the stones are small enough to pass through the patient's urethra.
 The patient is sedated, the bladder is distended with fluid, agitated, and manually expressed under pressure.
 By positioning the sedated patient vertically, gravity "loads" the stones in the neck of the bladder, positioned for expulsion.
 When the bladder is expressed, oftentimes stones can be passed that might otherwise have stayed in the bladder.
 Larger stones cannot be passed using this technique.